Skip to content

 The Repatterning Collective is guided by two "What if" questions:

-All of us know about patterns.
-Patterns are often sticky, making it difficult to change the ones that don’t serve us well; and to build new patterns that make the old ones obsolete.
-Patterns and their interactions therefore play a crucial role in informing and driving each system and its outcomes - they're the hidden wiring underneath the system.
+Patterns however are often sticky, making it difficult to change the ones that don’t serve us well; and to build new patterns that make the old ones obsolete.
+Patterns and their interactions play a crucial role in informing and driving a system and its outcomes, whether it's the historical patterns that got us to where we are today or the patterns of human behaviour.
+They're like the hidden wiring underneath the system.
 And if we don’t consciously rethink the foundations of our designs, we risk perpetuating them.

-What this tells us is that to transform a system, we have to hone our (re)patterning literacy – how to change multiple interconnected patterns and their interactions (with the system’s infrastructure, constructs, designs, mindsets and worldviews) in order to change the system itself.
-At the same time, we have to equally be acutely aware of how the current 'pattern web' may respond.
-And build this into our repatterning response.
+What this tells us is that to transform a system, we have to hone our pattern literacy – how to spot and track patterns; to understand which ones may be ripe for disruption or strengthening; and how we can then use these insights to change multiple interconnected patterns and their interactions (with the system’s infrastructure, constructs, designs, mindsets and worldviews) in order to change the system itself.

-There are no single answers or outcomes here.
-We have to be willing to work with emergence, whereby the path is part of the answer.
-Thereby engaging in an iterative process of untangling, reimagining, rewiring, and repatterning this web - and our responses to it.
-Imagination hereby has the ability to free us from the practicality of applied patterns of thinking and doing, thereby opening up new pathways.
+There are no easy or single answers as how to repattern.
+Rather, we have to be willing to explore, take many small steps and work with emergence, engaging in an iterative and reflective process of untangling, re-imagining, re-wiring, and re-patterning.
+Imagination hereby has the critical ability to free us from the practicality of applied patterns of thinking and doing, allowing us to lean into and try out new pathways.

 Many of us already do this and some of us are very good at it.
 Even more of us lack sufficient skill and insight to be truly effective pattern spotters and re-patterners.
-At different levels in our economies and organisations, we see ample examples (whether policy or practice) where our collective responses keep repeating or perpetuating the very patterns we intend or at least ought to disrupt.
-Either through replicating unhelpful patterns of the past, or by patterning the dominant system in the approaches and solutions aimed at addressing its fallout.
+And we see ample examples where our collective or individual responses keep repeating or perpetuating the very patterns we intend or at least ought to disrupt.

 This is why The Repatterning Collective is creating a pipeline of exploratory and applied learning on repatterning.
 To hone our ability for and deepen our understanding of repatterning, as a critical component of transformation in the increasingly complex and daunting world we’re facing today.